actoron/jadex/docs/mkdocs-ng/docs/getting-started/getting-started.md

 ![02 Installation@eclipsebuildpathexport.png](eclipsebuildpathexport.png)
 *Export jars from build path*

-For further simplifying later development, you should attach the sources to the Jadex jars, as this will enable eclipse to provide better context sensitive help on method signatures, etc. Open the 'Referenced Libraries' node (if shown) and the 'jadex-applications-micro-${ireallyneedajadexversion}.jar'.
+For further simplifying later development, you should attach the sources to the Jadex jars, as this will enable eclipse to provide better context sensitive help on method signatures, etc. Open the 'Referenced Libraries' node (if shown) and the 'jadex-applications-micro-${jadexversion}.jar'.
 In the 'jadex.micro.examples.helloworld' package double click on the 'HelloWorldAgent.class' file.
 The file will be opened, showing the reverse engineered byte code.
 Click the 'Attach Source...' button, choose 'Workspace...' and select the 'sources.zip' file contained in the Jadex project.
 Click 'OK'.
 The Java source of the hello world agent should now be displayed.
 Repeat these steps for the other Jadex jars.
 It is recommended for this tutorial to add the sources at least to the 'jadex-bridge', 'jadex-commons', 'jadex-kernel-micro' jars.

 ## Development Project Setup